Stewardship - giving to St. John’s and St Luke’s

 If you feel able to pledge a regular gift, please consider joining the parish Stewardship Scheme.

-You can choose to pay in one of the following ways:
+You can choose to give in one of the following ways:

 By setting up a standing order with your bank (either monthly, quarterly or annually)